Is Liposuction Right for Me? Your Questions Answered

-Liposuction is a cosmetic procedure that involves removing pockets of unwanted fat from the body.
+Liposuction is a fat removal plastic surgery procedure.
+It involves removing pockets of unwanted fat from the body.
 Most liposuction patients are looking to remove fat from areas like the abdomen, sides, flanks (love handles), upper arms, thighs, and/or buttocks.

 Many other areas of the body can receive liposuction as well.
 You can even get facial liposuction and liposuction on the neck.

 During the procedure, general anesthesia is delivered, and once you are safely under, Dr. Smita will begin making the necessary incisions.
-Liposuction incisions are extremely small and made in discreet areas.
+Liposuction incisions are extremely small and made in discreet areas of loose skin.

 In order to reduce post-operative swelling and pain, a lidocaine (numbing) solution will be injected into the target areas.
 A thin, hollow tube called a cannula will then be inserted into the incisions.
-This tool will loosen and remove the unwanted fat.
+This tool will loosen and remove the unwanted, stubborn fat deposits.
 Finally, the incisions will be carefully closed.

 - They are in good physical health with no serious illnesses that might affect healing.

-- They are at a healthy body weight, which can be defined as “within 30% of their goal weight”.
+- They are at a close to ideal body weight, which can be defined as “within 30% of their goal healthy weight”.

 - Their skin is firm and elastic with good muscle tone.